authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 The "z" tag is defined as "WxH" which does not translate cleanly when using vector formats (SVG for this document).
 If a vector format is specified, and there are multiple z= values, then an MTA should treat the smallest z value as the "small" vector graphic (for example, for thumbnails or mobile), and the largest z value as the "large" vector graphic.
 Any other z values should be ignored in conjunction with vector formats.

+### Domain Owner Preference

+A Domain Owner's preference is specified through the ordering of the l, z, and f tags in the Assertion Record.
+For example, if both png and jpeg indicators are specified, and the Domain Owner wishes the jpeg to have precedence, then the f= tag should specify jpeg first.
+Mail Receivers SHOULD respect the ordering in these tags as representative of Domain Owner preference.

+This does not guarantee that the first tags specified will be selected as there may be DNS errors, or some clients may not support all formats.
+However, on average, the first tags specified SHOULD be used to construct the indicator passed to the MUA.

 Selectors   {#selectors}
 ------------------------